Cellular objects in isotropic motivic categories: Introduction

 \textbf{Outline.} We now briefly present the contents of each section of this paper.
 In Section 2, we provide the main notations that are followed throughout this work.
 Then, we move on to Section 3 by recalling isotropic categories and their main properties, mostly referring to results in \cite{V} and \cite{T}.
 Since we are mainly interested in cellular objects, we recall in Section 4 definitions and some of the main results from \cite{DI2}, which are useful in the rest of the paper.
 Section 5 is devoted to a deep analysis of the isotropic motivic Adams spectral sequence, which was already initiated in \cite{T}.
 These results are used in Section 6 to study the motivic Brown-Peterson spectrum from an isotropic perspective.
 In particular, we compute its isotropic stable homotopy groups.
 Sections 7 and 8 are modeled on Sections 3, 4 and 5 of \cite{GWX}.
 More precisely, in Section 7 we endow the isotropic motivic Brown-Peterson spectrum with an $E_{\infty}$-ring structure and, then, identify as a triangulated category the category of isotropic $\mbp$-cellular spectra with the category of bigraded $\F$-vector spaces.
 In Section 8, after developing an isotropic Adams-Novikov spectral sequence, we describe the category of isotropic cellular spectra in algebraic terms as the derived category of comodules over the dual of the Steenrod algebra equipped with a $t$-structure.
 Finally, in Section 9, we provide an algebraic description of the hom-sets in the category of isotropic motives between motives of isotropic cellular spectra, which is a step forward in the understanding of the category of isotropic Tate motives.\\

-\textbf{Acknowledgements.} I would like to thank Alexander Vishik for very helpful comments and Dan Isaksen for having pointed me out the work by Gheorghe-Wang-Xu on which this paper is modeled.
-I am also extremely grateful to Tom Bachmann for very useful remarks.
+\textbf{Acknowledgements.} I would like to thank Alexander Vishik for very helpful comments and Dan Isaksen for having pointed out to me the work by Gheorghe-Wang-Xu on which this paper is modeled.
+I am extremely grateful to Tom Bachmann for very useful remarks.
 I also wish to thank the referees for very useful comments which helped to improve the exposition and to simplify Section 7.